pymupdf/PyMuPDF-Optional-Material/docs/pixmap.rst

       .. note:: Use this methods to reduce a pixmap's size retaining its proportion.
 The pixmap is changed "in place".
 If you want to keep original and also have more granular choices, use the resp. copy constructor above.

+   .. method:: pixel(x, y)

+      Return the value of the pixel at location (x, y) (column / line).

+      :arg int x: the column number of the pixel.
+Must be in ``range(pix.width)``.
+      :arg int y: the line number of the pixel, Must be in ``range(pix.height)``.

+      :rtype: tuple
+      :returns: a tuple of color values and, potentially the alpha value.
+Its length and content depend on the pixmap's colorspace and the presence of an alpha.
+For RGBA pixmaps the result would e.g. be ``(r, g, b, a)``.
+All items are integers in ``range(256)``.

    .. method:: setAlpha([alphavalues])

       Change the alpha values.
 The pixmap must have an alpha channel.